cody-barker/ESP32-LED-Rock-Wall-Template/README.md

 ## Things to Know

 This template is based on a wall with 12 rows and 11 columns, equalling 132 LED lights.
 The wall was made using the <a href="https://tensionclimbing.com/">Tension Board</a> as a template.
-If your grid is of different dimensions, you can adjust the grid dimension values on lines 10 and 11.
+If your grid is of different dimensions, you can adjust the grid dimension values.
 ```
 // Grid dimensions
 const int rows = 12;